Bert Lahr: Personal life

-Lahr's first wife, Mercedes Delpino, developed mental health problems that left her hospitalized.
+Lahr's first wife, dancer and comedienne Mercedes Delpino, developed mental health problems that left her hospitalized.
 This complicated his relationship with his second wife, Mildred Schroeder, as he had legal problems with getting a divorce in New York.
-She grew tired of waiting, became involved with another man and married him.
+She grew tired of waiting, became involved with someone else and married him.
 Lahr was heartbroken, but eventually won her back.
-Lahr had three children: a son, Herbert (1929–2002), with Delpino, and a son John (born 1941) and daughter Jane (born 1943) with Schroeder.
+Lahr had three children: a son, Herbert (1928–2002), with Delpino, and a son John (b.
+1941) and daughter Jane (b.
+1943) with Schroeder.
 John Lahr is a London-based drama critic who married the actress and comedian turned psychotherapist Connie Booth (Fawlty Towers) in 2000; she was previously married to British actor/comedian John Cleese.
 Jane Lahr is an author and literary editor who was married to drama critic Martin Gottfried.

 Lahr was an avid golfer.
 He was considered a serious personality offstage, prone to melancholy and, like his mother, hypochondria.
 Lahr's son John has written, "While we were growing up, there was not one Oz image or memento of any kind in the apartment".
 He also describes his father as living in "habitual solitude" and plagued by "morbid worry", "moroseness" and "the thick fog of some ontological anxiety, which seemed to have settled permanently around [him] and was palpable, impenetrable".

-A staunch Democrat, he supported Adlai Stevenson's campaign in the 1952 presidential election.

 Death

 Lahr died on December 4, 1967, at the age of 72.
 Around the time of his death, he was filming The Night They Raided Minsky's.
 The official cause of death was listed as pneumonia.
 Lahr had been hospitalized on November 21 for what was reported as a back ailment.
-However, his son John Lahr explained that although two weeks earlier, Bert "had returned home at 2 a.m., chilled and feverish, from the damp studio where The Night They Raided Minsky's was being filmed," and although "newspapers reported the cause of death as pneumonia...he succumbed to cancer, a disease he feared but never knew he had."
+However, his son John explained that although two weeks earlier, Bert "had returned home at 2 a.m., chilled and feverish, from the damp studio where The Night They Raided Minsky's was being filmed," and although "newspapers reported the cause of death as pneumonia...he succumbed to cancer, a disease he feared but never knew he had."
 (Bert Lahr's father had also died of cancer.)
-Official cause of death was reported as being massive intestinal hemorrhage.
+The official cause of death was reported as being massive intestinal hemorrhage.

 At the time, most of Lahr's scenes had already been shot.
 All in the Family creator/producer Norman Lear told The New York Times that "through judicious editing, we will be able to shoot the rest of the film so that his wonderful performance will remain intact."
 The producers used test footage of Lahr, plus an uncredited voice double and a body double, burlesque actor Joey Faye, to complete Lahr's role.

 Lahr was buried at the Union Field Cemetery in Ridgewood, Queens, New York.